jaspervdj/patat/README.md

      *  `code`: the default setting.
      *  `none`: no formatting applied.
      *  `inline`: no formatting applied and no trailing newline.
+ -  `syntax`: When using `container: code` (the default), the output of the eval block will use the same syntax highlighting as the input code block.
+    You can customize this using `syntax`, e.g. `syntax: json`.
  -  `stderr`: Include output from standard error.
 Defaults to `true`.
  -  `wrap`: this is a deprecated name for `container`, used in version 0.11 and earlier.